rithmschool/intermediate_javascript/unit-02/08-introduction-to-d3.md

 ### What is d3?

 [d3](https://d3js.org/) is a popular and powerful JavaScript library used for data visualization.
 The term d3 is short for ddd, which itself is short for **d**ata **d**riven **d**ocuments.
 Any time you see an interactive graph or data visualization on the internet, you should suspect that d3 is being used.
-For example, The New York Times uses d3 for its interactive articles; [here's](http://www.nytimes.com/interactive/2012/05/17/business/dealbook/how-the-facebook-offering-compares.html?_r=0).
+For example, The New York Times uses d3 for its interactive articles; [here's](http://www.nytimes.com/interactive/2012/05/17/business/dealbook/how-the-facebook-offering-compares.html?_r=0) an example.

 Since d3 is a JavaScript library like jQuery, it's relatively easy to get started.
 Just like with other libraries, you can use d3 in your JavaScript by linking to the latest version of the d3 source code via a `script` tag.
 Let's use this code to begin: